PatelPrakash8087/Saket-Sweet/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Saket Sweet is a delightful Flutter-based mobile application crafted to provide users with a sweet journey into the world of coding.
+In this app, users will embark on an enchanting adventure through a virtual city, guiding a character through a series of engaging challenges.

-Curtain Avenue is an innovative Flutter-based mobile application designed to introduce users to the world of coding through a unique interactive experience.
-In this application, users will embark on a journey as they navigate through a virtual city, controlling the movement of a character through a series of challenges.
+Curtain Avenue is a groundbreaking mobile application developed using Flutter, aiming to initiate users into the realm of coding through an immersive interactive experience.
+Within this app, users embark on an exciting journey, navigating a virtual city while guiding a character through a series of stimulating challenges.

+## Core Concept

-The core concept of Curtain Avenue revolves around using a block-based programming system to plan the character's route.
-Instead of traditional lines of code, users will use a drag-and-drop system that employs visual blocks of statements, making coding concepts more accessible and engaging for beginners.
+At the heart of Curtain Avenue lies a revolutionary block-based programming system, designed to streamline the planning of the character's path.
+Departing from conventional lines of code, users employ an intuitive drag-and-drop interface, utilizing visual blocks of statements to craft intricate routes.
+This approach fosters accessibility and engagement, particularly for novice coders, by presenting coding concepts in a user-friendly and interactive format.

-The application utilizes Firebase as its backend, providing a seamless integration of data storage and real-time updates.
-This allows for a robust and scalable infrastructure to support the game's features and user interactions.

 ### Features

-1. `Create Order`: User can add their details like name , number and Etc. and get types to select Curtains.

-2. `Users & Roles`: In this feature Admin can add their membes and define theirs roles with members details.

-3. `Notes`: This feature for daily work details and only admin can delete that or in 24hr it is auto delete.

-4. `Profile`: The profile Section hold that members details and their bank details also with logout feature.

-5. `All Order`: This is main feature of our app in this feature Admin can seen their all client details client work & we also have an call feature and Edit feature for edit clients Curtains Details we can also get client project detail in PDF form and we can download and share it in app
+1. `All Categories`: Explore a wide array of curtain categories tailored to suit every taste and preference.
+From elegant drapes to vibrant prints, users can browse through various categories to discover the perfect curtains for their space.

+2. `Cart List`: Seamlessly manage your shopping cart with the Cart List feature.
+Add desired curtains to your cart, review selected items, and modify quantities as needed.
+With a user-friendly interface, the Cart List ensures a hassle-free shopping experience.

+3. `Favorite List`: Create a personalized collection of favorite curtains with the Favorite List feature.
+Mark curtains as favorites to easily revisit and compare them later, streamlining the decision-making process and enhancing user convenience.

+4. `Profile`: Access your personalized profile to view and manage account details.
+Update personal information, track order history, and manage preferences with ease.
+The Profile feature offers a seamless and customizable user experience tailored to individual needs.

+5. `Invoice`: Stay organized and informed with detailed invoices for each purchase.
+Access comprehensive invoices containing itemized lists, prices, and order summaries to track expenses and facilitate record-keeping.

+6. `Order Details`:  Gain insights into order status and progress with the Order Details feature.
+View detailed information about current and past orders, including order dates, item details, and delivery status.
+Stay updated on the status of your purchases to ensure a smooth and timely shopping experience.

+7. `Add Address`: Streamline the checkout process by adding and managing delivery addresses with ease.
+The Add Address feature allows users to store multiple addresses for convenient shipping options and ensures accurate and efficient delivery of orders.

+8. `Payment Method`: Choose from a variety of secure payment methods to complete your purchases seamlessly.
+Whether it's credit/debit cards, digital wallets, or other payment options, the Payment Method feature offers flexibility and convenience for hassle-free transactions.
 <!--
 ### Installation